atlas-php/agent-cli/README.md

 * `args*` – the exact arguments to forward to the Codex CLI.
 * `--interactive` – run Codex directly attached to your terminal (no JSON logging).
+* `--model=` – override the Codex model for the current run.

 Upon completion the command prints:

 * Codex session/thread identifier.
-* Absolute path to the JSONL log file stored at `storage/app/codex_sessions`.
+* Absolute path to the JSONL log file stored at the configured sessions directory.
 * Exit code emitted by the Codex CLI process.

 ### Service